Betterment/better_test_reporter/README.md

   can be used to take in a full json report from the test json reporter and generate a junit XML report(usable by many CI tools)

+### Experimental nature

+This package is still experimental as we continue to build out more functionality.
+It's current state is barebones as we investigate ways to make the junit output more useful and ways to produce better testing reports for use outside of just junit.

 ## Getting Started

 In order to start using the `report_to_junit` command, install the latest